networkf/network.github.io/index.md

 ## What is Network?

 Network is the brain computer network to power virtual dreams and decentralized foundation of neural interface technology.
-Network's mission is to accelerate the advent of the dream world.
-We build tools for individuals to free their mind and dream with new eyes.
-By breaking free from infinite loops and explore the nature of our mind, we can find liberty to dream with new eyes.
+Network's mission is to accelerate the advent of the dream world and build tools for individuals to free their mind and dream with new eyes.

 ## Whitepaper